70th Filmfare Awards

-The 70th Filmfare Awards is a ceremony, presented by The Times Group, which honors the best Indian Hindi-language films of 2024.
+The 70th Filmfare Awards was presented by The Times Group, which honored the best Indian Hindi-language films of 2024.

-Laapataa Ladies led the ceremony with record-breaking 24 nominations, the most for a single film in a year, and won a leading 13 awards including, Best Film and Best Director (for Kiran Rao).
+Laapataa Ladies led the ceremony with a record 24 nominations, the most for a single film in a year, and won a leading 13 awards including, Best Film and Best Director (for Kiran Rao).

 Ceremony

 The ceremony, held at EKA Arena, Ahmedabad, Gujarat, honoured the films released in 2024.
 Shahrukh Khan hosted for the first time since the 63rd Filmfare Awards.

 Winners and nominees

 The nominations were announced by Filmfare on 26 September 2025.The winners were announced in a ceremony held on 11 October 2025.